Skip to content

 Top Search Tips

 1. Campaign Strategy – It’s a great idea to understand the strategy of your campaign from the start.
-Make sure you know how you want to target your audience and consider: devices your audience is using, areas that they are looking in/are in and what you want as a result of them visiting your website.
+Make sure you know how you want to target your audience and consider the devices your audience is using, areas that they are looking in/are in, and what you want as a result of their visiting your website.
 Will your strategy include Call-only campaigns?
 Will it include remarketing?
-IF you know all of this from the get go then that’s step one complete.
+If you know all of this from the get-go, then that’s step one.

-2. Competitor Research – Look at what your competitors are doing.
-Use tools such as SEMrush to understand what keywords your competitors are bidding for, what their ads look like and how much they’re spending.
-This gives you a knowledge on where to better their campaigns with your own.
+2. Competitor Research—Look at what your competitors are doing.
+Use tools such as SEMrush to understand what keywords your competitors are bidding for, what their ads look like, and how much they’re spending.
+This will help you determine where to improve your own campaigns.

-3. Budgeting – Be realistic with your budget.
+3. Budgeting—Be realistic with your budget.
 Look at Google’s Keyword Planner or speak to Google’s help team and ask for some stats on your industry.
-IE; they can tell you that an electricians average cost per click is £1, average CTR is 2.5% and average cost per conversion is £100.
+For example, they can tell you that an electrician’s average cost per click is £2, the average CTR is 2.5%, and the average cost per conversion is £50.
+So you need 100 views to get 2-3 clicks, and if you want 10 conversions, you need to spend at least £500.
 They’ll also give you an average daily spend in your industry.
 Use this when deciding on how much to spend.

-4. Search Ads – These adverts are the most popular and most effective for most budgets.
-Think in DAILY budgets IE: £200 per month is around £6.66 per day.
+4. Search Ads—These adverts are the most popular and most effective for most budgets, the text ads you see at the top or bottom of Google search.
+Think in daily budgets, IE: £200 per month is around £6.66 per day.

-5. Call-only Ads – These allow you to target users only using a mobile device to search.
-Instead of paying for a click to your website your budget works towards a click-to-call.
-The result is an instant phone call.
+5. Call-only Ads—These allow you to target users who search only on mobile devices.
+Instead of paying for a click to your website, your budget works towards a click-to-call, which results in an instant phone call.

 6. Campaign Goals – Know your campaign goals.
 What are you looking for?
 Calls?
 Enquiry forms?
 General website traffic?
 Purchases?
 When looking at your goals, mirror this in your ad copy, bidding strategy, max CPC and landing pages.
 If you want purchases, have an ad that lands on a product page and use striking ad copy to stand out from the competition.

-7. Campaign Structure – Structure is one of the biggest factors within AdWords.
+7. Campaign Structure – Structure is one of the biggest factors within Ads.
 A poorly structured campaign can be the main reason to bad performance.
 You should structure your account as follows:

 Campaigns – Set different campaigns up for different products & services.
 Different products & services will have different margins.
 This means that you will want different strategies for each campaign or product & service.